John F. McCarthy Jr.: Early life

 John Francis McCarthy Jr. was born on August 8, 1925.
-He had a sister and three brothers.
+He had a sister and four brothers.
 He served in the military during World War II from 1944 to 1946, and worked for Trans World Airlines in Rome, Italy.
 He entered the Massachusetts Institute of Technology (MIT), where he earned a Bachelor of Science in aeronautical engineering in 1950 and a Master of Science degree in aeronautical engineering in 1951.